Getting started with case systems

 - Initiator - can only create new cases and update the ones that are either created or requested by them.

 The data in each case moving through a workflow is collected using a form.
 You can customize this form so that the most relevant information for your workflow is captured.
 To customize the form, click the More options button () > Edit form on your case system page.

 Configuring custom statuses for your workflow

 There are five default statuses you can use to indicate the progress of a case in your workflow.
 In addition to these, you can create custom statuses.
-Custom statuses allow for detailed tracking of cases that are in progress.
+Custom statuses allow for detailed tracking of cases.

 To create a new custom status:

-- On your case system page, click the More options button () > Settings.
-Next, click Workflow.
+- On your case system page, click the More options button () > Edit Workflow.

-- Enter a name for the custom status, and then click Save.
+- Enter a name for the custom status, select a color of your choice, and then click Save.

 You can create multiple custom statuses and arrange them in the order that you want.
-However, custom statuses can only be created under the In Progress category.
+However, custom statuses cannot be created under the Reopened category.